 The littering of single-use face masks and plastic gloves, shops and takeaways banning the use of reusable coffee cups and the reintroduction of single-use plastic bags are just some of the examples.
 I have also heard anecdotes of people going back towards chemical-based, plastic-wrapped cleaning products and single-use cleaning wipes.
 This is understandable in the fear of the virus but is it necessary?

-Scientists have now come out with the good news that Reusable systems can be safely used by employing basic hygiene.
+Scientists have now come out with the good news that reusable systems can be safely used by employing basic hygiene.
 Read the full statement here, with a summary below.

 The statement notes that: